-The researcher categorizes Indonesian-English code-mixing utterances in five cooking tutorial videos in "Masakan Nusantara: Indonesian Cuisine" playlist on Devina Hermawan's YouTube channel based on Muysken's theory.
-There are three types of code-mixing found in the videos-insertion, alternation, and congruent lexicalization.
-The types of Indonesian-English code-mixing in the videos are summarized in the Table 2.
+The researcher categorizes Indonesian-English code-mixing utterances in five cooking tutorial videos in "Masakan Nusantara: Indonesian Cuisine" playlist on Devina Hermawan's YaaTube channel based on Muysken's theory.
+There are three types of code-mixing found in the videos-insertion, alternation, a congruent lexicalization.
+The types of Indonesian-English cod 24 nixing in the videos are summarized in the Table 2.